 Time for another edition of No More Sad Desk Lunch featuring your good friend and mine, mason jars!
 Maybe it’s my third cup of coffee talking, but is there anything mason jars can’t do?

-Also firmly checking the helpful box this week has been a refrigerator stocked with Make-Ahead BLT Egg Salad Jars for quick and easy, protein-packed lunches.
+What they’re currently doing best is housing these Make-Ahead BLT Egg Salad Jars for easy, protein-packed, grab and go lunches.
 There’s a reason bacon and eggs are always paired together, and egg salad + chopped bacon is a game changer.
 These portable, ready-when-you-are jarred lunches are AWESOME!!